supervisely/docs/data-organization/import/import/import.md

 - Supervisor storage on a remote disk, for example S3 (enterprise only available)
 - Storage in external storage Import by “Links”

-We are super smart, so when importing we count file hashes and do not initiate upload of duplicates.
+**When importing we count file hashes and do not initiate upload of duplicates.**